How To Get A Tennessee Certificate of Resale [2023 Guide]

 Most new businesses are set up to file and pay sales and use tax monthly, but depending on the amount of tax collected, your business may have a quarterly or annual filing frequency instead.

 Are sellers required to accept resale certificates?

-Sellers are not required to accept resale certificates, however most do.
+Sellers are not required to accept resale certificates for the sale of tax free purchases, however, most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
-In most cases, they will be able to get a credit for the sales taxes paid later on their sales tax filing.
+In most cases, they will be able to get a credit for the sales taxes when filing their Tennessee sales tax return.

 What steps should a business take to accept a resale certificate?

 When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Tennessee sales taxes on the seller.